nwtime/lptpmgmtwww/content/en/documentation/man/pmc-ptpmgmt.md

 #### PORT OPTIONS

+<code>**active_key_id**</code>

+: Used in conjunction with `spp` and `sa_file` directives to specify which key from the `spp` defined Security Association should be used for outbound icv calculations.
+All Security Assocations are read from the file specified by `sa_file`.
+Requires `spp` and `sa_file` directives.
+Must be in the range of 1 to 2<sup>^32</sup>-1, inclusive.
+The default is 0 (disabled).

+<code>**allow_unauth**</code>

+: Allows for `pmc` to accept unauthenticated management response and signaling messages when authentication is enabled and `spp`, `active_key_id` and `sa_file` are set.
+Possible values are:

+  `0`: normal receiving

+  `1`: accept mgmt resp/signaling without Authentication TLV

+  `2`: accept mgmt resp/signaling without Authentication TLV or with wrong Authentication TLV

+The default is `0` (disabled).

 <code>**network_transport**</code>

 : Select the network transport.
 Possible values are `UDPv4`, `UDPv6`, and `L2`.
 The default is `UDPv4`.

+<code>**spp**</code>

+: Specifies the Security Parameters Pointer of the desired Security Association to be used for Authentication TLV support for a given port.
+Any port with an assigned spp will attach Authentication TLVs to all outbound messages and check for Authentication TLVs on all inbound messages in accordance to the corresponding security association sourced via the `sa_file` directive.
+Outbound Authentication TLVs are generated using the key specified by `active_key_id`.
+Not compatible with one step ports or advertised versions less then PTPv2.1.
+Requires `sa_file` and `active_key_id` directives.
+Must be in the range of 0 to 255, inclusive.
+The default is `-1` (disabled).

 <code>**ptp_dst_mac**</code>